 Visit Implementing the Patient Blood Management Guidelines to access the latest tools and information to support health providers implementing PBM strategies.
-On this page you will also find the NBA's PBM Guidelines Implementation Strategy.
+On this page you will also find the NBA's National Patient Blood Management Implementation Strategy 2017-2021.

 The National Blood Authority (NBA) has established an ongoing committee to provide advice and guidance on strategies to increase the uptake of patient blood management practices in Australia.

 The PBMSC has representatives from both clinical and government sectors with expertise and knowledge of blood management, the health sector, and quality and safety issues.